Meena Kumari

+Early life and family background

 Birth and childhood

-Kumari was born with the name Mahjabeen to Ali Bux and Iqbal Begum on 1 August 1933.
+Meena Kumari was born with the name Mahjabeen to Ali Bux and Iqbal Begum on 1 August 1933.
 This was a great disappointment to Ali Bux as he wanted a son.
 She was the second daughter and had two sisters; the elder named Khursheed Jr. and the younger named Mahliqa (known as Madhu, a former child artist married to actor Mehmood) Her father could not afford to pay the doctor for her delivery, so he left her at an orphanage, but he changed his mind a few hours later and took her back home.

 As a child, Kumari was not keen on having a film career, and would rather attend school.
 Despite this, her parents started taking her to film studios for work opportunities.
 Director Vijay Bhatt cast Mahjabeen in the film Leatherface and on her first day of work, she was paid Rs.
 25.

 Leatherface was released in 1939.
 She became the breadwinner in the Bux family at a very young age.
 In an interview given in 1962, Kumari explained that the fact that she had supported her parents from the age of four gave her immense satisfaction.
 She was admitted into a regular school, but the demands of work frequently interrupted her curriculum.
 She did not attend school in any meaningful sense, therefore her education was the result of private tuition and self-education.